AlainParadis/designschool/_topics/brushes.md

   ### Installing Custom Content

-  Before getting started, we need to install a custom workspace for paintint in Photoshop.
-We'll install three files:
+  Before getting started, we need to install a custom workspace for painting in Photoshop.
+We’ll install two files.
+One for Brushes, the other for Swatches.

-  * Edit > Presets > Export/Import Presets...
-  * Click on the Import Presets Tab and import everything in the provided folder.
-  * Restart Photoshop
-  * Go to the Workspaces menu and choose Pastels workspace.
-  * Tool Presets will be loaded with pastel brushes.
-  * There are also colour swatches loaded.
+  To install the Brushes:

+  - Brushes Panel > fly-out Menu > Import Brushes…

+  To Install the Swatches:

+  - Swatches Panel > fly-out menu > Import Swatches…

   If the import process doesn't work, you need to delete previous versions of settings files in your ~/Library folder.
 The only folder in which these files can go is: